spencerwmiles/vscode-task-buttons/README.md

 ## Known Issues

-A reload is required for Task Buttons to appear.
+- None at this time

 ## Release Notes

+### 1.0.2

+- Task Buttons will reload on configuration change.
+Reload was previously required.

 ### 1.0.1

-Updated documentation
+- Updated documentation

 ### 1.0.0

-Initial release of VsCodeTask Buttons
+- Initial release of Task Buttons